Desk with slim silhouette

-The Compas Direction is the re-edition of a 1953 designed piece of furniture by Jean Prouvé: The French designer was very successful with the desk, completely fulfilling the demands of the time – the desk was actualized by Vitra .
+The Compas Direction is the new edition of a piece of furniture designed in 1953 by Jean Prouvé: back then the Frenchman was fully up to date with the desk, today the piece of furniture is updated by Vitra .

-Together with the fashion label G-Star, Vitra re-edited a collection of furniture pieces by the French designer and architect Jean Prouvé in 2011.
-The designs were presented on the Vitra Campus in Weil am Rhein, and nine serial produced products emerged out of the cooperation: the RAW Edition.
-The contemporaneous interpretation of Prouvés classic pieces have been well received by consumers, so that Vitra decided to include some of the objects in its permanent collection – among them the Compas Direction .
+Together with fashion label G-Star, Vitra relaunched a collection of furniture by French designer and architect Jean Prouvé in 2011.
+The designs were presented at the Vitra campus in Weil am Rhein, Germany, and the collaboration resulted in nine mass-produced products, the RAW Edition.
+The contemporary interpretation of Prouvé's furniture classics was so well received that Vitra has incorporated some objects from them into its permanent collection - including the Compas Direction .